 Intervertebral discs separate your spinal bones – the vertebrae.
 They are made of connective tissue which is the material that holds the living cells of the body together, and are made of 2 parts.
 The centre, called the nucleus, is a spongy gel-like substance which can move.
 It provides most of the disc’s ability to absorb shock.
 The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.
 Healthy discs work like shock absorbers to cushion the spine.
 They protect the spine against the daily pull of gravity, and also during strenuous activities that put strong forces on the spine such as jumping, running and lifting.

-Bulges occur when the nucleus pushes backwards & puts pressure at the back of the disc, causing it to bulge backward.
-Usually the bulge will cause pain as it stresses the back of the disc & the surrounding layer of ligament.
+Bulges occur when the nucleus pushes backwards and puts pressure at the back of the disc, causing it to bulge backward.
+Usually the bulge will cause pain as it stresses the back of the disc and the surrounding layer of ligament.
 If the bulge is large it may put pressure on the nerves.
-Protrusion occurs when the nucleus puts more pressure backwards & tears some fibres of the annulus.
+Protrusion occurs when the nucleus puts more pressure backwards and tears some fibres of the annulus.
 The nucleus moves further backwards but not fully through the annulus.
 Herniation occurs when part of the nucleus squeezes out through the damaged annulus.
-This produces significant pain & often causes pressure on the nerve.
+This produces significant pain and often causes pressure on the nerve.

 If a disc bulge is left untreated, symptoms will continue to persist.
-If the disc is pressing on a nerve & treatment is delayed then more significant (& in some cases permanent) nerve damage can result.
+If the disc is pressing on a nerve and treatment is delayed then more significant (and in some cases permanent) nerve damage can result.
 Early treatment is vital in these cases otherwise permanent damage is much more likely.
 In severe cases surgery may be required.

 People with disc bulges also commonly alter their posture to help with the pain.
 These changes increase the likelihood of other structures being damaged as the change in posture causes changes in pressure to other areas of the body not used to handling such pressure.